bekk/bekk-christmas/post/css/stroke-it-and-dash-it-–-a-stroke-dasharray-christmas-tale.md

 authors:
   - Halldis Søhoel
 ---
-_Once upon a time a there was a designer.
+> Once upon a time a there was a designer.
 The designer lived in a small city far in the north.
 One day the designer woke up to find white fluffy snow falling softly outside her window.
 The designer felt a tingling feeling in her tummy.
 December is here and soon Christmas will be here as well.
 “I need to write a letter to Santa with my wish list!”.
-She pulled out some pen and paper and started to write._
+She pulled out some pen and paper and started to write.
+>

-_A few days later, a letter arrived at the North Pole.
+> A few days later, a letter arrived at the North Pole.
 A little elf came running into Santa’s office with the letter.
 “What is this?” said Santa?
 “It’s a letter to you, sir”.
 Santa opened his letter with a little golden letter opener and started to read.
 Then he started to smile.
 “It’s a wish list!
 And I have a very special assignment for you!”.
 The Elf was stunned “Special assignment?
 For me?”.
 “Yes I want you to make an amazing spinner”.
 The little elf almost fell of his chair.
 “Santa, do you really think I can do it?”
-“I believe you can”._
+“I believe you can”.
+>

-_The little elf ran to the workshop and started to draw his solution.
+> The little elf ran to the workshop and started to draw his solution.
 This really was a hard nut to crack.
 He wanted to make a round spinner chasing its tail.
-After a few hours of pulling his hair, he still had not figured it out._
+After a few hours of pulling his hair, he still had not figured it out.

-First step is makina a SVG circle.
+First step is to make a SVG circle.

 <iframe height="320" style="width: 100%;" scrolling="no" src="https://codepen.io/halldis-sohoel/pen/BaaeEGv
 " frameborder="no" allowtransparency="true" allowfullscreen="true">